galenholt/HydroBOT/developer.md

 `xml2` seems to be extra touchy to install on Unix, and errors sometimes with a message about `pkg-config` and sometimes about permissions to move things from the `00LOCK` directory.
 I am working on a smoother fix for this- currently tried `install.packages('xml2', dependencies = TRUE, INSTALL_opts = c('--no-lock'))` inside R, which worked but took *forever* and seems to have messed up my `activate.R` file.

+## Notes-edit
+VS seems to sometimes struggle to find the library if started in WERP_toolkit.
+In that case, start a new workspace in WERP_toolkit/werptoolkitr.

+VS opened in WERP_toolkit or werptoolkitr needs to be told the first time we open a workspace where the python interpreter is (in /werptoolkitpy/.venv/Scripts/python.exe) because it's no longer in the top-level.

+### Building data and HTML documentation
+Some of the data needs to be built, at least right now.
+And we'll always have the option to do that as the data changes.
+The easiest way to do it is to run `quarto render -P REBUILD_DATA` from WERP_toolkit to rebuild all `.qmd`, `.rmd`, and `.md` files everywhere and rebuild the data.
+Leaving off the parameter (just `quarto render`) re-renders the project with the default of FALSE if we just want new HTML but not new data.
+Individual files can also be rendered, either with the CLI or the Render buttons in VS or Rstudio. *Note*- due to a bug that I can't find, the only way to run `scenario_creation.qmd` (the python version) is locally with the button, after re-enabling the `execute` flag in the YAML header.
+For some reason it kills the gauge-getter when run from the command line.
+The R equivalent (`scenario_creation_R_demo`) *does* render from CLI, even though it also uses the same code that fails in the other, and so we still rebuild that data on a full rebuild.

 ### How do I get set up? ###